Roofing & siding frequently asked questions

 • Asphalt fumes inside the house in the summer

-All of these issues lead to major damage and drastically shorten the lifespan of your roof.
+All these issues lead to significant damage and drastically shorten the lifespan of your roof.
 Protect your investment with the appropriate amount of ventilation.

-How can I get rid of algae growth?
+How can I get rid of algae growth on my roof?

-Algae rarely interferes with the performance of shingle, but it can be unsightly.
-Many new shingles are algae resistant, so if you are about due for a new roof then be sure to ask your installation technician about algae resistant options.
+Algae rarely interfere with the performance of shingles, but it can be unsightly.
+Many new shingles are algae-resistant, so if you are about due for a new roof, ask your installation technician about algae-resistant options.
 A lot of shingles are algae resistant, but if yours aren’t, there are a few things you can do, including:

-• Install galvanized metal near the roof ridge to inhibit algae growth.
+• Install galvanized metal (which has zinc coating) near the roof ridge to inhibit algae growth.

-• Taking care not to make contact with nearby plant life or shrubbery, rinse the affected area with a mixture of 1 part chlorine bleach, 3 parts water, and 250ml trisodium phosphate to kill the algae and clean the area.
-Repeat this application every 3 years.
+• Avoid contacting nearby plant life or shrubbery; rinse the affected area with 1 part chlorine bleach, three parts water, and 250ml trisodium phosphate to kill the algae and clean the area.
+Repeat this application every three years.

 What are these dark streaks on my roof?

-North facing sections of roof often develop dark spots or streaks.
+North-facing sections of roofs often develop dark spots or streaks.
 They tend to look like a build-up of dirt and can be mistaken for granule loss on the shingles, but the streaks are usually caused by algae growth.
-This often occurs on areas of the roof that don’t get as much sun as the south-facing areas.
+This often occurs on roof areas that don’t get as much sun as the south-facing areas.

 What kinds of warranties are available?

-A. Clark is unique among other Edmonton and Calgary roofing and siding companies in that we have more than 60 years experience and offer a 5-year workmanship warranty.
-In addition to our own personal guarantee on the quality of our work, when you install a new roof you’ll also be able to take advantage of the manufacturer’s warranty—which can last 20 years or more.
-Each warranty is different, with its own unique terms and conditions, so make sure you check the fine print.
+A. Clark is unique among other Edmonton and Calgary roofing and siding companies in that we have more than 70 years of experience and offer a 5 or 10 year workmanship warranty with some warranty upgrades up to a lifetime workmanship warranty.
+In addition to our guarantee of the quality of our work, when you install a new roof, you’ll also be able to take advantage of the manufacturer’s warranty—which can last 20 years or more.
+Each warranty is different, with its unique terms and conditions, so make sure you check the fine print.

-How long does it take for you to replace an entire roof?
+How long does it take to replace an entire roof?

 There is no one-size-fits-all answer.
 The length of time needed to replace the roof depends on the size and shape of the roof, the materials used, and whether or not the weather is cooperating.
-A small, flat roof with no major damage may take only a couple of days, while a larger more complicated roof with extensive damage might take weeks.
+A small, flat roof with no significant damage may take only a couple of days, while a larger, more complicated roof with extensive damage might take weeks.

 Is there anything I can do to make my roof last longer?

 Proper maintenance is the key to a long-lasting roof.
-Clean your gutters regularly and keep an eye out for anything that comes in contact with the roof, like nearby tree branches.
-Watch out for loose or missing shingles, loose seams, or signs of deterioration, and repair any and all damage promptly.
+Clean your gutters regularly and watch for anything that comes in contact with the top, like nearby tree branches.
+Watch out for loose or missing shingles, loose seams, or signs of deterioration, and repair any damage promptly.

 How often does a roof need to be entirely replaced?